Ad Jackson Van Hair Ty Po Tay Fil Pear

 Some presidents who typically rank very high in "greatest presidents" historian/scholar polls include George Washington, Thomas Jefferson, Abraham Lincoln, Theodore Roosevelt, and Franklin D. Roosevelt.
 Some who are usually found at the very bottom include William Henry Harrison, Franklin Pierce, James Buchanan, Andrew Johnson, and Warren Harding.
 A few are more popular in public polls than in scholarly ones, such as Andrew Jackson, John F. Kennedy and Ronald Reagan.
 There has been some reappraisal of some presidents often ranked neither at the absolute top nor the absolute bottom due to their civil rights record, which also explains in part why A. Johnson was slightly more popular with historians until about the 1960s or so than he is today.

 Four of the first five presidents were from Virginia, giving rise to the term "Virginia Dynasty" though they were not related beyond the trivial.
-Until the American Civil War most presidents were either Southerners themselves or "Doughfaces", that is, Northerners with Southern sympathies.
-Since the Civil War this has turned around quite a bit with Woodrow Wilson arguably the first with Doughface or Southern leanings and presidents from both parties standing rather on the side of Civil Rights than the South from the 1950s onwards.
-(Fun fact, a disproportionate number of presidents have either been New Yorkers or Ohioans, at thirteen; Statistically speaking, this is likely because New York has been and still is one of the most populous states in the union, and is in fact one of the original thirteen colonies, while Ohio has been a crucial swing state in presidential elections for a very, very long time)
+Until The American Civil War most presidents were either Southerners themselves or "Doughfaces", that is, Northerners with Southern sympathies.
+Since the Civil War, this has turned around quite a bit, with Woodrow Wilson arguably the first with Doughface or Southern leaningsnote and most presidents from both parties standing more on the side of Civil Rights than the South from the 1950s onwards.
+(Fun fact: a disproportionate number of presidents have been either New Yorkers or Ohioans, at thirteen.
+Statistically speaking, this is likely because New York has always been one of the most populous states in the union, and is in fact one of the original thirteen colonies, while Ohio has been a crucial swing state in presidential elections for a very, very long time.)

 For the action film, see Dead Presidents.
 For the much-desired pictures of dead presidents (plus a few other people), see American Money.
 For the president of the Confederate States of America during the Civil War, see Jefferson Davis.